apache/spark/docs/configuration.md

 </tr>
 <tr>
   <td><code>spark.scheduler.minRegisteredResourcesRatio</code></td>
-  <td>0.8 for YARN mode; 0.0 for standalone mode and Mesos coarse-grained mode</td>
+  <td>0.8 for KUBERNETES mode; 0.8 for YARN mode; 0.0 for standalone mode and Mesos coarse-grained mode</td>
   <td>
-    The minimum ratio of registered resources (registered resources / total expected resources) (resources are executors in yarn mode, CPU cores in standalone mode and Mesos coarsed-grained mode ['spark.cores.max' value is total expected resources for Mesos coarse-grained mode] ) to wait for before scheduling begins.
+    The minimum ratio of registered resources (registered resources / total expected resources) (resources are executors in yarn mode and Kubernetes mode, CPU cores in standalone mode and Mesos coarsed-grained mode ['spark.cores.max' value is total expected resources for Mesos coarse-grained mode] ) to wait for before scheduling begins.
 Specified as a double between 0.0 and 1.0.
     Regardless of whether the minimum ratio of resources has been reached,